brettambrose/udacity-nanodegree-data-engineering-aws-project-airflow-data-pipelines/README.md

 ## Deploying AWS Infrastructure with IaC

-Run the [infra_deploy.py](/infra_deploy.py) to set up the following using boto3:
+1. Go to the [deploy](/deploy/) folder
-1. Create a target S3 Bucket
+2. run the [infra_deploy.py](/deploy/infra_deploy.py) script, which will use boto3 to...
-2. Copy datasets from source S3 to target S3
+    1. Create the IAM Role for Redshift service
-3. Create the IAM Role for Redshift service
+    2. Attach S3 full access policy to S3 role
-4. Attach S3 full access policy to S3 role
+    3. Create the Redshift cluster
-5. Create the Redshift cluster
+    4. Configure VPC ingress rules
-6. Configure VPC ingress rules
+    5. Output the Cluster endpoint and IAM Role ARN for use in th [Add HOST and ARN Variables to dwh.cfg](#add-host-and-arn-variables-to-dwhcfg) and [Add Redshift Connection to Airflow](#add-redshift-connection-to-airflow) steps
-7. Output the Cluster endpoint and IAM Role ARN
+3. run the [create_tables.py](/deploy/create_tables.py) script, which will create all tables in the DWH using the SQL statements in [ddl.py](/deploy/ddl.py)

 ### Add HOST and ARN Variables to dwh.cfg